 - 14 oz can tomato sauce low sodium

 - 3/4 cup applesauce unsweetened

 - 3 tbsp whole wheat flour

 - In a large slow cooker, add tomato sauce, applesauce, maple syrup, liquid smoke, chili powder, garlic powder, onion powder, red pepper flakes, salt and pepper; whisk to combine.

-Store: Refrigerate in an airtight container for up to 5 days.
+- Store: Refrigerate in an airtight container for up to 5 days.

-Make Ahead: In a large Ziploc bag, add all ingredients (except flour) and refrigerate for up to 48 hours.
+- Make ahead: In a large Ziploc bag, add all ingredients (except flour) and refrigerate for up to 48 hours.
 Cook as per instructions.

-*I used low sodium, so if yours is not, add less salt to taste. **You can find liquid smoke in a condiment aisle of many grocery stores, or on Amazon.
+- Liquid smoke: You can find liquid smoke in a condiment aisle of many grocery stores, or on Amazon.